victorhugobarbosa/victorhugobarbosa/README.md

 </p>

 ## About me 👨‍🎓
   💻 First-year Computer Science student at UNIP.
 Completed a technical course at the Technical High School of Campinas - Unicamp (Cotuca).
-18 years old, technology and gaming enthusiast, always learning something new every day.
+18 years old, technology and gaming enthusiast, always learning something new.

 ## Knowledge 👾